 - Fintech and Insurtech

-Alongside the need for specialized skills, however, finance employers also face significant hurdles in recruiting and retaining the talent they need.
+Alongside the need for specialized skills, however, finance employers also face significant hurdles in financial recruiting and retaining the talent they need.
 A brutal talent shortage and a quickly aging workforce have left gaping holes in the labor pool at many companies.
 One survey of insurance companies, for example, found that 95% of employers in that industry have open positions, and over half have more than 50 roles to fill.

 But it’s not easy to hire the right people in a highly specialized industry.
 The average financial advisor is 50 years old and only 5% are younger than 30.
 But many clients are hesitant to take financial advice from a younger person, and the industry’s shift toward fee-based compensation as a percentage of the money under management rather than commissions may be a deterrent to younger, less-established professionals.